iceisfun/icescript/auxlib/README.md

 ### RedisStorage

-We provide a production-ready Redis implementation.
+We provide a example Redis implementation.

 **Usage:**